 How to weave wisteria from beads, step-by-step photos and a description of the wickerwork of Japanese and Chinese wisteria in loop technique, tips on decorating crafts

-Probably, it is difficult to meet a person whonever saw wisteria.
-Perhaps the name of someone and seem unfamiliar, but the magnificent waterfalls of the inflorescences, descending a few dozen centimeters, aroused delight and remained in memory, undoubtedly.
-Its name wisteria received from the Greek word "glycosis", translating as sweetness, thanks to a charming aroma.
-Amazing beauty grows in different parts of the world.
-It is a wood vine of the legume family.
-Grapes of flowers of some species can reach a length of 1.5 m.
-Liana is very popular in Japan, where it competes even with cherry blossoms.
+It must be difficult to meet a person whoI have never seen wisteria.
+Perhaps the name will seem unfamiliar to someone, but the magnificent waterfalls of inflorescences, descending several tens of centimeters, caused delight and remained in the memory, undoubtedly.
+Wisteria got its name from the Greek word "glycos", which translates as sweetness, thanks to the enchanting aroma.
+The amazing beauty grows in different parts of the world.
+It is a woody liana of the legume family.
+Clusters of flowers of individual species can reach 1.5 m in length.
+The liana is very popular in Japan, where it even competes with sakura.
 It is a symbol of tenderness, beauty and fragility.
-An amazing fact from botany - wisteria, living in Japan, twists tree trunks clockwise, and growing in China and Korea twists against the clock hands.
-In the United States, there are also shrubby species.
-The oldest wisteria is 111 years old, it covers an area of almost half a hectare of land and weighs about 250 tons.
-It is a miracle of nature located in the American city of Sierra Madre.
-During the flowering period, it is enveloped by a waterfall from more than one million lavender bunches.
+An amazing fact from botany - wisteria, living in Japan, twines around tree trunks clockwise, and growing in China and Korea, curls counterclockwise.
+In the USA, in addition to climbing shrub species, there are also shrubby species.
+The oldest wisteria is 111 years old, it occupies an area of almost half a hectare of land and weighs about 250 tons.
+This miracle of nature is located in the American city of Sierra Madre.
+During the flowering period, it is enveloped in a waterfall of more than a million lavender-colored bunches.
 There is a very touching legend about wisteria.
-In one village lived a sweet and gentle beauty.
-She was so friendly and kind that all people loved her.
-Every morning the girl combed amazingly beautiful long hair and plaited them in braids.
-Jealous goddesses envied beautiful curls and sent a dragon who was supposed to destroy the beauty with her wonderful braids.
+In one village, there lived a sweet and gentle beauty.
+She was so friendly and kind that all the people loved her.
+Every morning, the girl combed her amazingly beautiful long hair and braided it.
+Jealous goddesses envied the beautiful curls and sent a dragon to destroy the beauty with her wonderful braids.
 He kidnapped her and went to the mountains.
-As the girl asked for mercy, the dragon, taught by evil goddesses, swallowed her.
+No matter how much the girl begged for mercy, the dragon, taught by the evil goddesses, swallowed her.
 However, the evil did not go unpunished.
-The dragon's body suddenly became wooden, and when he wanted to exhale the flames, surprisingly beautiful bunches of flowers appeared, instead of fire, resembling the braids of a girl.
-Like most lianas, wisteria refers to invasive plants and it is tried not to be planted next to others.
-The perfect option is the wall of the house or the fence that it will fly over.
-Such a beautiful creation of nature could not but inspire needlewomen, and amazing crafts created by hand made of beads appear.
-It is this material, with its variety of colors and shades, that helps to reflect the grandeur of the waterfalls of the inflorescences.
-In this article we will spin wisteria from beads.
-In translation from Arabic, "bezer" or "busra" means "false pearl".
-And indeed some types of beads are like pearls, while the number of shapes, sizes and colors is much wider than that of ordinary pearls.
-We will mainly create wisteria in the weaving technique of weaving.
-This method is good in that even non-calibrated beads will work for him.
-And if for the mosaic or parallel weaving the beads chosen for the size are very important - otherwise the product simply warps, for the loop version any of them will do.
-Wisteria flowers come in a variety of shades from snow-white to pink, and dark purple.
-When you are weaving your craft, choose the color that you like best.
+The dragon's body suddenly became wooden, and when he wanted to breathe out flames, amazingly beautiful clusters of flowers, reminiscent of a girl's braids, appeared from his mouth instead of fire.
+Like most vines, wisteria is an invasive plant and is not planted next to others.
+A great option would be a wall of a house or a fence that it will braid.
+Such a beautiful creation of nature could not help but inspire needlewomen, and amazing handicrafts made with their own hands from beads are born.
+It is this material, with its variety of colors and shades, that helps to reflect all the splendor of the waterfalls of inflorescences.
+In this article, we will weave wisteria from beads.
+Translated from Arabic, "buser" or "busra" means "fake pearl".
+And indeed, some types of beads look like pearls, while the number of shapes, sizes and colors is much wider than that of ordinary pearls.
+We will create wisterias mainly using the loop weaving technique.
+This method is good because even uncalibrated beads will do.
+And if for mosaic or parallel weaving, beads selected by size are very important - otherwise the product will simply be skewed, any will do for the loop version.
+Wisteria flowers come in a variety of shades from snow-white to pink and dark purple.
+When you weave your craft, choose the color that you like best.

 Lush wisteria of beads

 How to weave wisteria from beads, step-by-step photos and a description of the wickerwork of Japanese and Chinese wisteria in loop technique, tips on decorating crafts.
-Photo №1 Materials and tools:
+Photo №1Materials and tools:

 • Beads 10/0 (30 g white transparent, light pink, purple, 25 g light and dark green);

-• Thin wire approximately 0.2-0.3 mm 4 coils;
+• Thin wire approximately 0.2 - 0.3 mm 4 coils;

-• 8 pieces of thick wire 2 - 3 mm long 25 cm for branches and trunk;
+• 8 pieces of thick wire 2 - 3 mm, 25 cm long for branches and trunk;

 • Medium-thick wire for attaching brushes and leaves;